TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 The Charge Controller's purpose is to harness solar power and supply the rest of the system with power.
 The solar power will be used as the main source of power with two batteries as a secondary source of power.
 The solar panel's output will be used to both power the system and also charge the batteries.
 This will allow the system to be self-sufficient when it comes to power.

-This subsystem will input solar power from the range of 0 V to 24 V and will output 12 V.
+This subsystem can input solar power from the range of 0 V to 24 V and will output 12 V.

 # Constraints
 | No. | Constraints | Origin |